rollup/rollup/docs/01-command-line-reference.md

 rollup --config rollup.config.ts --configPlugin typescript
 ```

-Using this option will always force your config file to be transpiled to CommonJS first.
+Using the `--configPlugin` option will always force your config file to be transpiled to CommonJS first.
 Also have a look at [Config Intellisense](guide/en/#config-intellisense) for more ways to use TypeScript typings in your config files.

 Config files support the options listed below.
 Consult the [big list of options](guide/en/#big-list-of-options) for details on each option: